Akhanda 2: Thaandavam: Development

 After the massive success of Akhanda (2021), director Boyapati Sreenu confirmed in early 2024 that a sequel was in development.
-The film was officially announced as BB4 on the occasion of Nandamuri Balakrishna.
+The film was officially announced as BB4 on the occasion of Nandamuri Balakrishna, as it marks the fourth collaboration between Balakrishna and Boyapati.

 On 25 January 2025, the team officially announced Samyuktha as the female lead.
 On 2 February 2025, makers announced Aadhi Pinisetty as Antagonist opposite Balakrishna.
 On 2 July 2025, Harshaali Malhotra were announced to be on board, marking her debut in Telugu cinema.
+A.S.
+Prakash worked as the production designer of the film marking his fifth collaboration with Boyapati Srinu after Simha (film), Legend (2014 film), Vinaya Vidheya Rama and Skanda (film).

 Filming

 The film was officially launched with a muhurtham shot on 16 October 2024 in Hyderabad.
 Principal photography began in 2024 with major schedules shot in Hyderabad, Himalayas and Kumbh Mela.
 In mid-2025, the team filmed key sequences in Georgia.

-The film shooting wrapped up on August first week. and Balakrishna completed dubbing for his role in 29 August 2025.
+The film shooting wrapped up on August first week in Thiruvannamalai. and Balakrishna completed dubbing for his role on 29 August 2025.

 Marketing

 The film teaser was released on 9 June 2025, on the occasion of Balakrishna's birthday.